VedanshKedia/Live-face-detector/README.md

 # face-recognition
 This project is built on python, and is about recognizing human faces and their various applications.
-	KNN Algorithm is used here(both from scratch and sklearn library)
+KNN Algorithm has used here(both from scratch and sklearn library)